lennoxdavidjr/api-pokemon/README.md

 You can also run `node .` to skip the build step.

 Open http://127.0.0.1:3000 in your browser.

+In the browser, a user will be able to test all endpoints via the included UI.

 ## Rebuild the project